Degree type(s): Bachelor's

 - Prepare to take the national examination for certification for Medical Laboratory Science by the American Society of Clinical Pathologists.

-- Develop professional leadership skills in a collaborative learning environment grounded in Christian, Catholic, Benedictine values.
+- Develop professional leadership skills in a collaborative learning environment grounded in Christian, Catholic, and Benedictine values.

 - Work in small classes with faculty who bring professional medical laboratory experience to the classroom.

 Career Outlook for Medical Laboratory Science Majors

-Employment of medical laboratory technologists and technicians is projected to grow 16% from 2014 to 2024, more than twice the national average for all occupations.
+Employment of medical laboratory technologists and technicians is projected to grow 11% from 2018 to 2028, higher than the national average for all occupations.
 An increase in the aging population will lead to a greater need to diagnose medical conditions, such as cancer or type 2 diabetes, through laboratory procedures

 Medical Laboratory Science majors can also make excellent candidates for medical school, optometry school, dental school, pharmacy school, or veterinary school.